awsdocs/amazon-emr-release-guide/doc_source/emr-build-binaries.md

-# Build Binaries Using Amazon EMR<a name="emr-build-binaries"></a>
+# Build binaries using Amazon EMR<a name="emr-build-binaries"></a>

 You can use Amazon EMR as a build environment to compile programs for use in your cluster\.
 Programs that you use with Amazon EMR must be compiled on a system running the same version of Linux used by Amazon EMR\.
 For a 32\-bit version, you should have compiled on a 32\-bit machine or with 32\-bit cross compilation options turned on\.
 For a 64\-bit version, you need to have compiled on a 64\-bit machine or with 64\-bit cross compilation options turned\.
-For more information about EC2 instance versions, see [Plan and Configure EC2 Instances](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-ec2-instances.html) in the *Amazon EMR Management Guide*\.
+For more information about EC2 instance versions, see [Plan and configure EC2 instances](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-ec2-instances.html) in the *Amazon EMR Management Guide*\.
 Supported programming languages include C\+\+, Python, and C\#\.

 The following table outlines the steps involved to build and test your application using Amazon EMR\.

-**Process for Building a Module**
+**Process for building a module**

 |  |  |
 | --- |--- |